pgailinas/videoqa-representation-comparison/docs/index.md

 2. **Pretrained Representation VideoQA** — Evidence is represented using pretrained video features and supplied to Qwen2-VL-7B for answer generation.

 3. **Autoencoder Representation VideoQA** — Evidence is represented using latent embeddings learned through self-supervised autoencoder training and supplied to Qwen2-VL-7B for answer generation.

+Development-subset experiments are conducted using a small portion of the dataset to evaluate parameter settings, representation-learning configurations, and inference workflows.
+Once parameter optimization is complete, final baseline, pretrained-representation, and autoencoder-representation experiments are executed using the full evaluation dataset.
+This separation reduces computational cost while ensuring that final results are generated using a consistent optimized configuration.

 Qwen2-VL-7B serves as the fixed multimodal foundation model throughout all experiments.
 The primary experimental variable is the video representation used to support inference.
 This design isolates the effects of representation quality while maintaining a consistent VideoQA reasoning model.